opensciencegrid/dosar/docs/Materials/09-SimpleDAG.md

 -----------------------------------------------------------------------
 </pre>

-In the second window, watch the queue:
+In the second window, watch the queue (press Ctrl+C when finished watching to kill this process):

 <pre>
 $ <b>watch -n 10 condor_q USER</b>